pikvm/pikvm/docs/on_boot_config.md

 2. Insert the memory card into the computer and mount the first FAT32 partition.

+!!! note
+    This assumes Windows is being used and will mount only 1 parition If using another OS, it will be assumed that the end user will know what Partition to use but if not, place in the `*boot` dir

 3. Among the system files you will see the file `pikvm.txt`.
     If you haven't enabled PiKVM yet, this file will contain a single line `FIRST_BOOT=1`.